Updated . What changed?

-Credit cards with lower foreign transaction fees are designed to help you save money, by offering you reduced fees when you’re travelling overseas or shopping online with an international retailer.
-In comparison, most other credit cards charge a fee of 2–3% of each international transaction you make.
+Credit cards with a low (or no) foreign transaction fees are designed to help you save money, by offering you lower fees when you travel overseas or shop online with an international retailer.

-Use this guide to compare cards that charge lower foreign currency conversion fees.
-We also go through different travel money expenses and how you can minimise them so that you get the most out of your money when you’re overseas or shopping online.
+Use this guide to compare credit cards that charge lower foreign currency conversion fees, including those which give you added rewards.
+We also explain how to minimise travel money expenses, so that you get the most from your money.

 A bunch of credit cards offer low foreign transaction fees, so what else should you compare when considering a credit card to use overseas?